tuandn194398/Route-network-in-SDN-using-Mininet-and-OpenDaylight/README.md

-# Build network topology in SDN using Mininet and OpenDaylight
+# Build network topology on SDN using Mininet and OpenDaylight

 ## Start the server
   1. Chạy ODL trên Ubuntu